Citations Affected: IC 4-35; IC 6-8.1-1-1; IC 35-45-5-11.

 (C) the individual has terminated a relationship with a person whose actions directly contributed to the conviction or entry of the plea;

-(6) if an individual, has been convicted of or entered a plea of guilty or nolo contendere to a violation of a gambling statute in any jurisdiction; or
+(6) if the applicant is an individual, has been convicted of or entered a plea of guilty or nolo contendere to a violation of a gambling statute in any jurisdiction; or

 (7) fails to provide all materials requested by the commission.